 Furthermore, don’t name minors as irrevocable beneficiaries as they’re unable to give consent until attaining the age of majority, resulting in the contract being essentially frozen until that time.

-- You want to provide income to your surviving spouse during his or her lifetime but give the remaining assets to your children.
+- You want to provide income for your surviving spouse during the spouse’s lifetime but give the remaining assets to your children.

 - Your spouse is or may become incompetent due to mental or physical illness.